When “homes” become “trash” : money can’t save houses damaged by the flood in Ubon Ratchathani - The Isaan Record

 Photos and story by Songwut Jullanan

-became a victim,” says Somkit Kaewlai, a resident of Ketkaew community in Ubon Ratchathani’s Warin Chamrap district.
+“I volunteer to do everything.
+I’m a village health volunteer, community police officer, and civil defense volunteer.
+I like to help people.
+But I didn’t know what to do when I became a victim,” says Somkit Kaewlai, a resident of Ketkaew community in Ubon Ratchathani’s Warin Chamrap district.

 When Somkit returned home after relocating to a shelter for flood victims in September 2022, what she saw on the first day was the walls of her house eroded by water, broken furniture, and garbage all over the place.